Getting Pregnant After 35 Is Healthy And Economically Advantageous

 You'll probably out-earn and out-live everyone who's telling you it's a mistake.
 And, weirdly, your risk of preterm birth at 35 is lower than it is at 25.
 Explain that!

-But there are also scientific advantages to being an older parent.
+But there are also scientific advantages to being an older parent, or so-called geriatric pregnancy.
 So if you’re over 35 and expecting, here are a few studies you can whip out next time someone raises an eyebrow:

 Older Moms Are Less Likely To Deliver Prematurely